 - Frequency and symptoms:

-- Tiny clumps, frequent visits, straining: treat as medical first—scan Common Cat Health Problems and call your vet.
+- Tiny clumps, frequent visits, straining: treat as medical-first.
+Review Common Cat Health Problems and call your veterinarian.

-- After schedule changes (school/work trips): likely situational stress—fix geography + restore a calm routine.
-Ideas here: Back-to-School Routine Shifts.
+- After schedule changes: likely stress.
+Fix geography + restore routine: Back-to-School Routine Shifts.

-- Mid-week top-up: add litter to keep depth; save full swaps for your schedule, not the smell.
+- Mid-week top-up: keep depth consistent; save full swaps for your schedule, not the smell.

-- Play → meal → box: this sequence calms many cats and reduces surprise ambushes.
+- Play → meal → box: reduces “ambush energy” in many homes.

-- Weekly review: watch for crowding at any resource; if a line forms, add a duplicate in a different zone.
+- Weekly review: if a line forms at any resource, add a duplicate in a different zone.

 FAQ